 Travelling to work Contact with persons who may have been exposed to coronavirus Employees It is recommended that all Employees travel to work by walking or cycling.
-Those using public transport should follow social distancing and keep 2 metres apart on buses or trains and seated as far away as possible to the driver in taxis.
+Those using public transport should follow strict social distancing and keep 2 metres apart on buses or trains and seated as far away as possible to the driver in taxis.
 Where possible, increase ventilation and avoid sitting face-to-face.
 Fixed travel partners will be designated for employees who travel together for work Shared vehicles that are used either by non fixed travel partners or non employees must be thoroughly cleaned with disinfectant or viralcide spray between handovers.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
-Arriving for work and entering the premises Contact with persons who may have been exposed to coronavirus Employees Customers Visitors All employees, customers and visitors are advised to use hand sanitizer upon entry to the building.
+Arriving for work and entering the premises Contact with persons who may have been exposed to coronavirus Employees Customers Visitors All employees, customers and visitors will be required to use hand sanitizer upon entry to the building.
 They will be available at all entry points into the building.
-Anyone not using hand sanitizer may be asked not to touch.
+Anyone not using hand sanitizer will be asked not to touch or asked to leave.
 To reduce crowding, arrival and departure times may have to be staggered to avoid congestion in rooms within the work place.
-All employees should follow instruction without question and social distance where possible.
+All employees should follow instruction without question and adhere to strict 2 metre social distancing.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.